jmrphy/media_civil_war/media_civil_war.md

 rare event.
 The pacifying effect of levels of MDI as identified by Warren is an inherently small effect because the probability of observing civil war onset is already very small in general.
-However, in part, the size of the war-before-peace effect is notably larger (and arguably more politically salient) for the same reason.
-Indeed, it is within the 95% confidence bands that a 3-point change in MDI is associated with as much as a 30% increase in the probability of civil war onset.
+However, in part, the size of the war-before-peace effect is notably larger and represents a more politically salient risk for the same reason.
+Indeed, because of this assymetry, it is within the 95% confidence interval that a 3-point change in MDI is associated with as much as a 30% increase in the probability of civil war onset.

 \clearpage
 \begin{figure}